yuuiko/AquaTouch/changelong.md

 - Brave browser added.
 Literal copy-paste from safari.
 No web widgets yet.
 If I feel like it then I might add support, it seems to support scripting.

+- Keyboard shortcuts for kahoot.it web widget.
+I kept loosing :( hopefully my new weapons will allow me to beat my class :⎤

 ----
 **Quality Improvements**